resiliencetheatre/rpi4edgemapdisplay/README.md

 You can optionally patch iqaudio-codec.c driver to remove really anoying delay on audio opening.
 Download [this patch](https://gist.github.com/resiliencetheatre/9b9323e37b81a49a5724f68c04ac7dff) and place it under buildroot/linux/ before build.

+## codec2 binaries

+If you wish to have codec2 binaries on your edgemap device, use provided buildroot-extras/libcodec2.mk file to have them copied to target on build.
+Replace original libcodec2.mk file in ~/build-directory/buildroot/package/libcodec2/ with provided ~/build-directory/rpi4edgemapdisplay/buildroot-extras/libcodec2.mk file.

 # Configuration